devleaks/divelog/README.md

 ## Auto create(/delete) divelog upon event calendar subscription ##

-* User: Automatically insert a new divelog (planned dive) when user confirm registration to events of type event_calendar:type:divelog?
+* User: Automatically insert a new divelog (planned dive) when user confirm registration to events of type `event_calendar:type:divelog`?
 * User: Accept new divelog from buddies when they create a new dive log and I am listed a buddy and I have not added the dive yet.

 ## Issues ##